johnnycatsf/psychedeli.ca/README.md

 ### Sprockets

-[Sprockets][sprock] serves stylesheets and JavaScript assets, compiling them in the background on new requests.
+[Sprockets][sprk] serves stylesheets and JavaScript assets, compiling them in the background on new requests.
 Compilation can be disabled on the server side as the Capistrano script will pre-compile assets when it deploys.
 Sprockets serves in two places, `css/` and `js/` (as I don't use very many images)

 ### StatusExchange